 As we head further into the Northern Hemisphere’s spring, many people across the country are ready to put winter—and its cold and snow—behind them.
-But, even the spring months can have their cold spells.
-So, when can we expect the cold to really be on its way out?
+But even the spring months can have their cold spells.
+So when can we expect the cold to really be on its way out?
 Our “Day of the Last Spring Freeze” map, which is based on climatology, can help answer that question for your area.

 While this map shows the average timeframe of the last spring freeze across the United States, this year’s actual conditions may vary widely based on weather patterns.
-For prediction of your actual local daily temperature, and to see how it matches up with the Climate Normals, check out your local forecast office on Weather.gov.
+For prediction of your actual local daily temperature, and to see how it matches up with the Climate Normals, check your local forecast on Weather.gov.